 Overview

 Your salary slip is one of the most financially important documents you receive every month, yet most employees file it away without reading it.
-Understanding every line on your salary slip is not just an academic exercise — it has direct consequences for your tax liability, your PF corpus, your ability to claim HRA exemption, and your financial planning accuracy.
+Understanding every line on it isn't an academic exercise.
+It has direct consequences for your tax liability, your PF corpus, your ability to claim HRA exemption, and how accurately you can plan your finances.

 This guide walks through a typical Indian private-sector salary slip from top to bottom: the CTC structure, every earnings component, every deduction, and how to calculate what you should actually be receiving before it reaches your bank account.
 The worked examples use real numbers, and the tools linked throughout let you verify your employer's calculations independently.

-If there is one thing to take away before reading further: CTC is not your salary.
-It is your employer's cost.
-The gap between the two can be ₹1.5–2.5 lakh on a ₹10 lakh CTC, and understanding what fills that gap gives you the information to negotiate more effectively, plan more accurately, and file your taxes correctly.
+If there's one thing to take away before reading further, it's this: CTC is not your salary.
+It's your employer's cost.
+The gap between the two can run ₹1.5-2.5 lakh on a ₹10 lakh CTC, and understanding what fills that gap gives you the information to negotiate more effectively, plan more accurately, and file your taxes correctly.

 What You Need